genesiscommunitysuccess/docs/docs/03_server-modules/10_integration/08_data-pipeline/02_basics.md

 | fileName | | Only listen for files with the exact name |
 | recursive | false | Should check sub directories |

-##### S3
+### S3

-To use S3 as a file source, you will need access to an S3 like service such as AWS S3 or Dell ECS.
+To use S3 as a file source, you need access to an S3 like service such as AWS S3 or Dell ECS.

 `aws2-s3://bucketNameOrArn[?options]`